str0g/tongfang-keyboard-control/README.md

 ## Contributing
 Capture usb communication with `wiresharek` (require `usbmon` kernel module) and put data in request or implement missing stuff your self.

+## Whats missing
+- Save to bios (VirtualBox with xmg controle center on Windows will do the job)
+- Custom color per key
+- gamemode

 ## License
 Mozilla Public License Version 2.0